ErikSkoda/ZeroFrictionLogger/README.md

 187 lines of executable code, 500+ due to whitespace and comments (MIT-license and for intellisense XML) covered by 115 dual purpose unit tests, providing proof of work and low-level living documentation.

-**Gentle reminder:** Drop in marker file `retain-non-ISO-8601-utc-timestamp.txt` in the host app runtime folder to keep using the more human readable v1.0.0 utc-timestamps (e.g. `2025-10-14 17:29:32`).
-From version 1.1.0 onwards ZFL uses the ISO-8601 utc timestamps (e.g. `2025-10-14T17:29:32Z`) for easier automated log processing by default.
-All other updates (like using milliseconds and TRACE-level logging) are opt-in.
-See [CHANGELOG.md](https://github.com/ErikSkoda/ZeroFrictionLogger/blob/main/CHANGELOG.md) for version 1.1.1 details.

 See screenshots of passing **unit tests**, coverage and latest documentation updates on [GitHub README](https://github.com/ErikSkoda/ZeroFrictionLogger/blob/main/README.md).

 ## Quick Start